wulinyun/documents/english-self-introduction.md

 mainly works on projects related to PaaS platform. platform include Pivotal Cloud Foundry, TextCloud, K8S.
-Support the refactoring of Single application into microservices and deploy on cloud with CICD. the technology stack is SpringMVC,SpringBoot,SpringCloud,Mybatis,Docker,CF,K8S.
+Support the refactoring of Single application into microservices and deploy on cloud with CICD. the technology stack is SpringMVC,SpringBoot,SpringCloud,Mybatis,Oracle,MySQL,Docker,Cloud Foundry,kubernetes.

    I worked in HydSoft since July 2020,refactor the code of user management module in SAP Labs China. the technology stack is SpringMVC, Hibernate, Hana DB.